What Is The Best Quality Bamboo Flooring?

 Home Flooring Pros recommend strand-woven, solid bamboo flooring if you’re looking for the best performance and durability.
 Plybo is arguably the best bamboo flooring brand but comes with a price tag to match.
 Read on for more in-depth analysis.

-In this Home Flooring Pros blog post we take a look at the different types of bamboo flooring available and offer up our bamboo flooring review of the best brands, manufacturers and retailers for you to consider.
+In this Home Flooring Pros blog post we take a look at the different types of bamboo flooring available and offer up our selection of the best brands, manufacturers and retailers for you to consider.
 For more information on bamboo flooring please consult our buying, prices, installation and cleaning guides.

 If you’ve been keeping a close eye on flooring trends in recent years, you’ll have noticed a distinct rise in the popularity of bamboo flooring.
 Once a little known, somewhat bijou, alternative to hardwood flooring, bamboo hardwood floors are now available from several major retailers including Home Depot, Costco, BuildDirect and Wayfair and offer an affordable and chic option for most homeowners.